-Buying a home is an incredible accomplishment but does not come without its challenges.
-Not only are you on the hunt for your dream home (you know, that one with that perfect yard for the dog and amazing fireplace), you’re likely running through your finances to figure out what you can afford.
+Buying a home is an incredible accomplishment but it does not come without its challenges.
+Not only are you on the hunt for your dream house (you know, that one with that perfect yard for the dog and amazing fireplace), you’re likely also taking stock of your finances to figure out what you can afford.

 Luckily, there are plenty of viable options for borrowers.
 There are online lenders, credit unions, direct lenders, and mortgage brokers with a vast array of loan programs to choose from, to name just a few.
-The trick is narrowing down a crowded field to find someone you trust that offers the loan program you want.
+The trick is narrowing down a crowded field to find a mortgage lender you trust that offers the loan program you want.

 Tips for Shopping For a Mortgage Lender